 I will utter things hidden since the creation of the world (ref.
 Ps.
 78).”

-There is a third factor concerning our spiritual vision.
-Even though the mustard seed is the smallest, simple, and humble in size and structure, what is within gives the seed its impact.
-Like a mustard seed, anyone (the smallest) may qualify for the kingdom or spread the kingdom, even if at the moment there seems no hope or they believe their time has run out—anyone who decides to do so may awaken, even amid difficult circumstances.
+Even though the mustard seed is the humblest in size and structure, what is within gives the seed its impact.
+Like a mustard seed, anyone (the smallest) may qualify for the kingdom or spread the kingdom, even if at the moment there seems no hope or they believe their time has run out—anyone who decides to do so may awaken, may get the vision, even amid difficult circumstances.
+For this reason, Jesus admonishes to enter by way of the narrow gate (guided by the spirit)) and beware the leaven of the Pharisees (legal stumbling blocks).
+The seeds of the kingdom (spirit) should be sown abundantly, that they should proliferate within but also without.
+It is intended that you become the bush of abundance.

 When Matthew’s scripture was written (AD 40), the readers of that day would be able to leap to Psalm 78, which locates the last sentence in Matthew, “…things hidden since the creation of the world,” but with a slight difference: Ps.
 78.2, “I will open my mouth in a parable; I will utter dark (not fully understood) sayings of old.”
 The psalmist refers to lessons taught in the past but that they now have to be repeated.
-Matthew also understands that Jesus reveals things not spoken, even from the beginning.
+Matthew further understands that Jesus reveals things not spoken, even from the beginning.

 Psalm 78 expresses God’s beneficence to a “rebellious generation” (v.
 8), finally ending in v.
 72, “So he shepherded them according to the integrity of His heart, and guided them by the skillfulness of His hands.”
 Those familiar with scripture could not miss Matthew’s reference to Jesus as he pronounces the current generation as rebellious.
 As well, rebellion is present in many current worldly teachings.
 Matthew refers to Jesus as he who shepherds and then references Jesus’ skillfulness.
 Jesus can speak to the ‘sayings of old’ but also teaches them within a higher context.
-He also adds knowledge, ‘hidden since the creation of the world’.
+He also adds knowledge, “hidden since the creation of the world.”

 DISCIPLES of the WAY